James H. Whitley

 Fractional Partner

-Most operators of $15M–$50M businesses have a finance team that runs the books well and a gap where strategic finance should sit.
-The Fractional Partner engagement fills that gap.
-We meet weekly.
-I’m available between meetings.
-We work through whatever the business needs — the next pricing decision, the next capital decision, the quarterly forecast, the board prep, the deal that just landed on your desk.
+Most operators of $15M–$50M businesses have a finance team that runs the books and a gap where strategic finance should sit.
+The Fractional Partner engagement fills that gap on a continuous basis.

 Price